Flamenco/stackeditpro/Features.md

 # New Features

 ## Convert List To Headings (pending)
-Select a list of items and convert it to headings.
+Select an item list convert it to headings.

 Category: *document*
 Location: *actions -> Convert list to headings*